5.0Top Rating

 Meet the Team

-Steve Johnston, MD
+Steve Johnston, MD, MBA

 Dad vs. Blindness

 The success of any organization is critically dependent on the importance of its mission to key members.
-Upon receiving the diagnosis that his son was going blind, nothing has been more important to Steve than championing the mission of A Race Against Blindness: support reseearch and find a cure for retinitis pigmentosa caused by Bardet-Biedel Syndrome.
+Upon receiving the diagnosis that his son was going blind, nothing has been more important to Steve than championing the mission of A Race Against Blindness: support research and find a cure for retinitis pigmentosa caused by Bardet-Biedel Syndrome.
 Steve is uniquely qualified to achieve that goal.
 He is an MD/MBA with a vast understanding of the healthcare system, coupled with real-world experience in building companies, leading teams, and solving complex challenges.

-Kristina Johnston, RN
+Kristina Johnston, RN, MBA

 Mom vs. Blindness

 As a founding partner of A Race Against Blindness, Kristina has a dedicated mission to support research and source treatment for children suffering from progressive blindness.
 Although her quest began with the diagnosis of her young son, Luke, she has ambitious goals to help thousands of children and families.
 Kristina has experience as a registered nurse, legal nurse consultant, special education teacher, realtor, and entrepreneur.
 She also has a deep love for the sport of triathlon, namely for the extreme discipline and mental toughness required for success.
-As a 3x Ironman athlete, she looks forward to raising awareness with each future race that she conquers as part of A Race Against Blindness.
+As a 4x Ironman athlete, she looks forward to raising awareness with each future race that she conquers as part of A Race Against Blindness.

 Shelley Kramer